Get started with Baxter

 | GitHub Copilot | .github/copilot-instructions.md |

-All three files are identical.
+The instruction files are identical (both Claude Code editions read CLAUDE.md).
 A pre-commit hook keeps them in sync — edit CLAUDE.md and the others update automatically on your next commit.
 Run this once after cloning to activate it:

 git config core.hooksPath .githooks